© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of the Old Hall is a scheduled monument protected by Historic England under reference 1005093.
 View the official record →

-Site of the Old Hall is a scheduled ancient monument located in Yorkshire, England, representing the remains of a significant residential structure.
+Site of the Old Hall is a medieval archaeological site located in Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005093.

 Site of the Old Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005093.